Brandi Glanville: Television

-In 2022, Glanville appeared on Season 2 of The Real Housewives Ultimate Girls Trip which was filmed in late 2021 at Dorinda Medley's Blue Stone Manor in The Berkshires.
+In 2022, Glanville (along with a mixture of housewives from different franchises) appeared on the second season of The Real Housewives Ultimate Girls Trip; the season was filmed in late 2021 at Dorinda Medley's Blue Stone Manor in The Berkshires, New England.

-Glanville is allegedly in talks to return to The Real Housewives of Beverly Hills in a cast 'shake-up' for its upcoming thirteenth season, after the departures of veteran housewife Lisa Rinna and newcomer Sanela Diana Jenkins.
+In 2022, Glanville was, reportedly, being considered for a return to the RHOBH (as part of a cast 'shake-up' for its thirteenth season), after the departures of veteran housewife Lisa Rinna and newcomer Sanela Diana Jenkins.